FUKA-INNOVATIONS/iKnow-app/README.md

 - Give user a choice to select the way they want to authenticate with
 - Allow user to choose which broadcast events are captured
 - UI improvements
+- Instructions / how to use the app
 - And more...
 ## Screenshots